allenai/smashed/README.md

     5. *Tests:* `pytest -v --color=yes tests/` (Should return no error)
 8. Commit, push, and create a pull request.
 9. Tag `soldni` to review the PR.

+### A note about versioning

+SMASHED follows [Semantic Versioning](https://semver.org/).
+In short, this means that the version number is MAJOR.MINOR.PATCH, where:

+- MAJOR version when you make incompatible API changes,
+- MINOR version when you add functionality in a backwards compatible manner; adding a mapper typically falls under this category, and
+- PATCH version when you make backwards compatible bug fixes.